Software Alternatives, Accelerators & Startups

 • App wants to make changes

 They're hard to find these days for later versions of macOS, but you could try a file monitor so you can see what files the app is making changes to.
 You could try the free trial of FSMonitor.
 I'm just not sure how much you can do with the free trial though.
 Or look on GitHub to see if someone has scripted something similar.
-Source: over 2 years ago
+Source: almost 3 years ago

 • An app to find out which app created a file/folder?